-Nicole Scherzinger is looking unbelievable at the moment, right?
+Nicole Scherzinger always looks unbelievably amazing.
 Healthista spoke exclusively to her Los Angeles PT Paolo Mascitti about exactly what it takes to rock that body

 Is it just me or does Nicole Scherzinger make headlines every single day?
 I mean it could be due to the fact that she’s the new judge down under on Australia’s Got Talent, or it could just be that she always looks sensational whenever she steps out the door.